By entering the Queensland Training Awards, you agree to abide by the following conditions of entry:

 Shortlisted finalists must be available for telephone interviews to be held in the first two weeks of May and August 2019.
 If there are legitimate inflexible plans, this must be communicated to the Queensland Training Awards team prior to 26 April 2019.
 If this is not communicated, there is a high chance that the nomination will not be able to progress.

 Winners of the 2019 Queensland Training Awards aligned categories will be nominated by Queensland for the 2019 Australian Training Awards.
-All nominations for the Australian Training Awards will be considered by the Australian Training Awards judging panels, and finalists for each award category will be required to attend the 2019 Australian Training Awards finalists week and presentation ceremony in Brisbane in November 2019.
+All nominations for the Australian Training Awards will be considered by the Australian Training Awards judging panels, and finalists for each award category will be required to attend the 2019 Australian Training Awards finalists week and presentation ceremony in Brisbane on 21 November 2019.

 By applying, all applicants to the Queensland Training Awards agree that all non-confidential details from their nominations, photographs and recordings can be used online, in any broadcast and print or social media and in a range of publicity and promotional materials by the Queensland Government.